TABLE OF CONTENTS

 Operating on the Polygon network, Courtyard.io has seen tremendous success with a similar model centered on "digital pack" drops from its "Vending Machine".
 The platform drives liquidity through these gamified pack-ripping experiences, which also include an instant buyback mechanic, typically offering 90% of the card's fair market value.

-Phygitals: The Emerging Challenger
+Phygitals: The Hybrid Model

 Also operating on Solana, Phygitals leans heavily into a "phygital" (physical + digital) hybrid model.
 Like the others, the platform's core experience involves users opening digital packs to instantly reveal a real, physical Pokémon card.
 From there, collectors have the choice to hold the card digitally, trade it, redeem the physical version, or sell it back to the platform for 85% of its market value—a feature that provides immediate liquidity.